-If you are in a hurry, pop it in the freezer for about fifteen minutes and it will be just fine.
+If you are in a hurry, pop it in the freezer for about 15 minutes and it will be just fine.

 With a little bit of flour in your hand, run it over your rolling pin to keep it from sticking to the dough.

-Roll the dough out to about 1/8 of an inch (I prefer mine to be about 1/4 of an inch – I’m such a rebel!)
+Roll the dough out to about 1/8 of an inch (I prefer mine to be about 1/4 of an inch – I’m such a rebel).

-Spray baking sheet with cooking spray.
+Spray a baking sheet with cooking spray.

 Be careful not to tear them when you pick them up.
-I use this really thin cookie spatula I have.

-Place on greased cookie sheet.
+Place on the greased cookie sheet.

 The dough scraps can be balled up together and rolled out again.
 I usually only do this once and after the second cutting I throw that dough away.
 If you keep balling it up and rolling it out, it will get “piece-y” and you’ll start having layered cookies.
 Just try it a few times and you’ll see what I mean!

 They will still look a lot like they did when they were uncooked, but puffed up slightly and if you look you’ll see just a hint of browning around the bottom.

 This is only a teeny tiny portion of my sprinkles and sugars collection.
 I have an entire storage bin of them!

 We ALWAYS had three different colors because there were three of us.

-Add confectioner’s sugar, milk, and flavoring.
+Add powdered sugar, milk, and flavoring.

 Cut that together with a fork.
 You are really just mooshing it.

 Feel free to add another tablespoon of milk if you need to.

-My mother recommends using squirt butter for this but if you don’t have that just use regular margarine like I did.
+My mother recommends using squirt butter for this but if you don’t have that just use regular margarine as I did.
 Since this is a poured icing, you can melt the margarine a bit in the microwave if it is too lumpy.